 Lauren's funds were awarded to build her portfolio as a filmmaker, and incorporate cinematic visuals into LED's 2022 season.

 Luma Jasim is an Iraqi-born artist.
 She performs, paints, sculpts, creates stop-motion animation, and uses dance, storytelling, and other media to pursue her artistic vision.
 She left her country in 2006 to work in Instanbul, Turkey.
 She immigrated to the US in 2008 as a refugee with her family.
 Her education includes MA in Graphic Design from The University of Baghdad, Academy of Fine Arts, BFA in Visual Arts from BSU, 2013, MFA in Fine Arts from Parsons School of Design, The New School, New York, NY, 2017.
 Luma received the Juror merit award for the 2020 Idaho Triennial, Boise Art Museum.
 She recently completed two solo exhibitions in Telluride, Colorado, and Boise, Idaho.

-Luma's funds will be used to create a short documentary to chronicle her journey from Iraq following the United States invasion in 2003.
+Luma's funds were awarded to create a short documentary to chronicle her journey from Iraq following the United States invasion in 2003.

 How would you describe your art?
 What inspires you?

 LAUREN: I’m compelled to tell stories and use the human body to reflect the perfectly imperfect world we live in and the essential and profound nature of being alive.
 I believe that movement is our most archetypal language; it reveals what it means to be human, empathetically connects us to one another and within it exists all the beauty and tragedy of being alive.